CPU Priority Setting

 |Perform at startup||Logs will be deleted when Reflect starts up.|

-You can press the Remove Now button to remove the logs manually at any time.
+You can press the Remove Now button to remove the logs or schedule history manually at any time.

 Advanced Backup Settings